Travel - Hawaii

 December, 2006

-Chrissy & Dad at Pololu Chrissy & myself in the lava
+Christina & Dad at Pololu Christina & myself in the lava

 On the left, my sister, Christina, and my dad, another Ray, on the hike into the Pololu valley.
 On the right, Christina and me in a kipuka while hiking across the pahoehoe to see new lava flowing into the ocean.
 Kipuka is the Hawaiian word for an 'island' of undisturbed land surrounded by lava flows.
 Pahoehoe is lava hardened into a smooth, undulating or ropy surface.